What will Craig Kimbrel's role be with the Phillies?

 PHILADELPHIA — Moments after Trea Turner’s introductory press conference at Citizens Bank Pa…

-Kimbrel saved 22 games for the Los Angeles Dodgers last season but was removed from the closer’s role in the season’s final month.
+Kimbrel saved 22 games for the Los Angeles Dodgers last season but was removed from the closer’s role during the season’s final month.

 He has to reinvent himself as a pitcher.
 His fastball averaged 98.5 mph in 2017 compared to 95.8 mph last season.
-Kimrel believes he can work with Phillies pitching coaches Caleb Cothman and Brian Kaplan and the rest of the team’s staff and analytics department to correct some mechanical flaws that troubled him last season.
+Kimbrel said he can work with Phillies pitching coaches Caleb Cothman and Brian Kaplan and the rest of the team’s staff and analytics department to correct some mechanical flaws that troubled him last season.

 “Even though there’s a little drop in velocity, it’s still quality stuff out there,” Dombrowski said.
 “For us, the question became: What happened?
 How come there was a little bit of a struggle last year?
 That’s why we had Brian Kaplan and Caleb speak with Craig.
 They went through some of the things with him.
 They came back with their summation that, ‘Gee, we think the adjustments will be back there.
 We’ve got a feel for what’s going on.
 We think we can be very helpful in correcting it.’ ”

 Kimbrel’s signing continued what has been a productive offseason for the Phillies, who also added shortstop Trea Turner, starting pitcher Taijuan Walker and Strahm.
-The Phillies this offseason built on the momentum created by their unexpected playoff run to the World Series.
-The playoff run and the excitement it created was a big factor in attracting free agents to Philadelphia.
+The Phillies this offseason have built on the momentum created by their unexpected run to the World Series.
+That postseasons success and the excitement it created were big factors in attracting free agents to Philadelphia.

 Welcome to the discussion.